|

 was a wealthy Victorian woman who explored, mapped and excavated the world of the Arabs.
 She was the first woman to be taken into the British Imperial Service of Great Britain after WW1.
 She achieved nothing less than a miracle by creating the modern state of Iraq.

 "Life!
 Life!
 The bountiful...the magnificent!
-I don't think anyone can
+I don't think anyone can travel here and come back the same."

 |